SheikhSahil-SDE/MCA_NEW/MCSL-229/2. Data Science Lab/Readme.md

 Question 5:

 It is always good to store numerical values rather than textual data.
 However, while input or output the textual values are easier to understand.
 An example, for this is as follows in R:
+> Fivepointscale=c(1:5)

+> names(Fivepointscale)

+c("Not Satisfactory", "Satisfactory", "Fair",

+"Good", "Very Good")

+> Feedback = Fivepointscale[c("Good", "Satisfactory")]

+Create a 7-point scale of information input and use this scale to input feedback. of 5 students about a question like "Feedback of experience of using an application (Bad, Somewhat bad, not good, ok, good, very good, excellent).
+Find the average of the feedback.